Why your gut issues, fatigue or injuries might not be the real problem: disordered eating in runners

 When fuelling improves:

-And just as importantly, your relationship with food can change.
+And just as importantly, your relationship with food and your body can change for the better.

 “Your sessions really helped to improve my relationship with food.
 I now not only see food as a way to fuel my training, but as a part of living a full, fun and healthy life.”